 The Mentally healthy workplaces toolkit provide a series of practical tools and resources for managers and supervisors to create a workplace that is mentally healthy.
 Mentally healthy workplaces are associated with lower levels of stress, reduced absenteeism and reduced occupational injuries and illnesses.

-The stress tip sheets (PDF, 1520.47 KB) explain the different psychosocial hazards and factors in detail and provide example control measures and interventions you can consider in eliminating or minimising risk.
+Preventing and managing risks to work-related psychological health (PDF, 503.52 KB) explains the different psychosocial hazards and factors in detail and provides example control measures and interventions you can consider in preventing and managing risk.

 The Health Safety Executive in the UK have developed the Line Manager Competency Tool allows managers to assess how effective they are at preventing and managing work-related stress through their management style and behaviour.